 Need help immediately?
 Call 646-54-DRDEB

 In other words the bad things of this world are really clay in our hands.
-It’s up to us to shape them into something good, something that would, in fact, be a blessing.
+It’s up to us to shape them into something good.
 My last blog post did just that.
 The hurricane ripped up the lives of many people but many blessings came out of it: We realized and felt the love and care of the community; we were embraced in the loving arms of our families; we learned that we could let go of stuff after all; we discovered strengths and flexibilities in ourselves that we didn’t know we had.
 We even came face-to-face with characteristics about our loved ones that we would rather not have seen but which were necessary to know about in order to cope.

-This all got me thinking as I continued to see people stream into my office: Is a bad husband (or wife) a blessing?
-And I guess the real question must be phrased differently: Can I turn this bad marriage into a blessing?
+This all got me thinking as I continued to see people stream into my office: Is personal growth possible from a bad marriage?
+If so, how?

-See, that change in the question is a change that takes you from looking at the situation as either good or bad to how you deal with it.
+See, that question moves you from looking at the situation as either good or bad to how you deal with it.
 But there’s more.
 The real issue is that if you deal with it well, will you later be able to look back on it and say that it made you a better, stronger, smarter, or whatever person?

 Betty sat there shaking her head.
 She could not imagine how a person could be as bad as her husband, Rob.
 Sure, he could be worse: He hadn’t killed anybody after all.
 But looking back at her past history, he had cheated others in business – although he could always justify his actions – and went after those who he thought wronged him with great venom.
 He had gotten into quarrels with his children and his business partner.
 He had few friends although there were one or two.